xoeg/Flame-Transfer-Function-Tutorial/day1.md

 ![MMM_gif](/assets/MMM.gif)

 Once you have downloaded the files from the links at the top of the page, open the following one:
 *  **Day 1 \ WK01-MMM.mlx**

 * * *

 ## Flame-Transfer-Function Measurement
-Flame transfer functions are used on linear stability analyses to determine weather a given operating point is prone to thermo-acoustic instabilities.
+Flame transfer functions are used on linear stability analyses to determine whether a given operating point is prone to thermo-acoustic instabilities.

 ### FTF Tutorial
 In this tutorial we will learn how to measure FTFs.
 For this we will need to force a flame and record how it responds.
 You can see an example in the following animation.